Preventive Maintenance Schedule

 2. Use Architectural Drawings to Locate Assets

 An architectural drawing is a rendering of an architectural design as plan and/or elevation views of a building or structure.
 Many CMMS systems have the capability of integrating architectural drawings with preventive maintenance programs.
 Using these drawings make it possible to view supply levels visually rather than in a spreadsheet format alone.
 Most important, exact locations of equipment can be highlighted on the drawings.
-Knowing the locations of critical equipment in need of preventive maintenance can facilitate efficient preventive maintenance scheduling because technicians can be deployed to service several pieces within close proximity in a shorter time frame as opposed to the time required to service items spread throughout a facility.
+Knowing the locations of critical equipment in need of preventive maintenance software can facilitate efficient preventive maintenance scheduling because technicians can be deployed to service several pieces within close proximity in a shorter time frame as opposed to the time required to service items spread throughout a facility.
 This approach results in better time and resource utilization management.

 3. Gather Operating and Maintenance Manuals and Serial Codes